Terminal emulator: Emulators

 When personal computers became ubiquitous in the 1980s, they offered the option of running software on the user's personal computer, providing an opportunity to replace the expensive and space consuming hardware terminals with something that had additional functions.
 Immediately software became available, that could emulate the functions of the hardware terminals on a PC.
 Examples of such software for DOS were Telix or Telemate, which was published in 1988 and could emulate a DEC VT102 terminal.

 Workstations, usually running versions of Unix, also became common in the 1980s.
 Unix systems usually provided access to the command line with locally-attached or dial-up terminals.
 Unix workstations were designed to be used primarily through a graphical user interface (GUI); to provide access to the command line, the GUI included terminal emulator applications that behaved like locally-attached terminals.

-During the 1990s, new operating systems like Windows and OS/2 arrived, providing the technical background for more terminal emulators like Telix for Windows, ZOC for OS/2, or PuTTY, which was initially released for Windows in 1998 and which (together with its derivates) remains a very popular choice to this day.
+During the 1990s, new operating systems like Windows and OS/2 arrived, providing the technical background for more terminal emulators such as Telix for Windows, ZOC for OS/2, or PuTTY, which was initially released for Windows in 1998 and which (together with its derivates) remains a very popular choice to this day.

-Through the success of Linux, especially running on data centers and cloud servers, the necessity of accessing remote computers through character based terminals remains.
-This is evident in the fact, that today lists of terminal emulators that could serve as alternative to the aforementioned PuTTY offers over 100 alternatives.
+Through the success of Linux on servers, especially running on data centers and cloud servers, the necessity of accessing remote computers through character-based terminal emulators remains.